2022 Summer Session exams are tentatively scheduled for August 3-5, 2022 (for proctored exams) and August 2-9, 2022 (for full-period take-home exams).

-In the rare situation when an exam must be rescheduled due to extreme extenuating circumstances, there will be a make-up date.
-We schedule most summer exams in early August (details can be found in each course's descriptions, once published).
-Exams are administered during the daytime and are not given in the evening, with the exception of the multistate taxation classes taught by Professor Pomp, which will feature take-home exams.
-Exam start times are in eastern time, and all students are expected to begin at that time, absent an arrangement to the contrary.
-(If you are in another time zone we will commonly adjust the start time upon request, but it is not automatic.)
+Please consult the School of Law Exam Rescheduling website for more information on postponement and accommodation of "In-Class" and "Remote" exams.
+In the rare situation when an exam must be rescheduled due to extreme extenuating circumstances, the student will be informed of a make-up date/time through ExamReporter.
+Exam start times are in eastern standard time, and all students are expected to begin at that time, absent approval of a request to postpone or accommodate the exam.
 There is a very high threshold for requesting an exam date postponement.
 Exams are never administered prior to the listed exam date.
-All students taking summer classes generally are working, so work conflicts are not a unique situation and we cannot fairly reschedule exams on that basis.
-Therefore, summer students should clear their exam schedules with their employers before finalizing course schedules.
+Part-time students generally are working, so work conflicts are not a unique situation and we cannot fairly reschedule exams on that basis.
+Therefore, students should clear their exam schedules with their employers before finalizing course schedules.

 Anonymous Grading and Other Issues